rachid-eladlani/isa-devops/ISA/README.md

 ### Architecture Report (first report)

-You must deliver a PDF file at the root of your `main` repository on Github, named `architecture.pdf`.
+You must deliver a PDF file *in the slack channel of your team*, named `architecture-team-X.pdf` where X is your team letter.
 There is no page limit but _concision_ is an evaluation criterion (and your report should be ~10 pages long): *Sunday 14th, February, 8:00pm*

 It must contain the following architecture description: